Katze putzt sich ständig

 Causes of excessive grooming

-If you notice that your furry friend spends an unusually long time grooming and may be behaving strangely, health problems or other issues could be behind the so-called “ overgrooming ”.
+If you notice that your furry friend spends an unusually long time grooming and may be behaving strangely, there could be health problems or other issues behind the so-called “ overgrooming ”.

 If your cat licks the same spots more often and seems restless, nervous or irritated, it could be due to a parasite infestation .
 This is often accompanied by scratching and biting of the affected area of skin.
 Possible parasites are those that settle on the skin and in the hair, such as fleas, lice, ticks or mites .
 Worms can also cause itching on the skin and cause your cat to repeatedly lick the affected area.
 For this reason, you should deworm your cat regularly.